Tradition, Family, Property: France

 The Société française pour la défense de la Tradition, Famille, Propriété grew out of an office established in 1974 by four Latin American members of TFP to disseminate information regarding TFP in Europe.
 French associates established the Jeunes Français pour une Civilisation Chrétienne in 1975, which took its present name in January 1977.
 Its statutes set the goals of defending the fundamental principles of Christian Civilization and opposing the principles of liberal and egalitarian revolution and the communism and socialism which that revolution engendered.
 With its foundation it established a school, l'École Saint-Benoït, which was closed after two years amid accusations that it was being used as a center of indoctrination and recruitment.

-The society was described as one of the most active of the pseudo-Catholic organizations by The French Assembly's Commission of inquiry into cults.
-The Commission defined as pseudo-Catholic those organizations that appeal to the Catholic tradition which they maintain against the reforms imposed by Rome.
+The society was described as one of the most active of the pseudo-Catholic organizations by the National Assembly's Commission of Inquiry into Cults.
+The Commission defined as "pseudo-Catholic" those organizations that appeal to the Catholic tradition which they maintain against the reforms imposed by Rome.
 TFP was also seen to exemplify a mastery of commercial fund-raising techniques, with a network of closely related organizations targeting messages to susceptible recipients.
-Many critics also come from Catholic circles.
-For example, in 2006, the Journal chrétien recalled that "the main grievances against the TFP are intellectual swindle, indoctrination, destruction of the followers' personality which are separated from family, cult of the founder, systematic and destructive criticism of all that exists, also about finances".
-An association fighting against the sects in the Catholic Church, "L'envers du décor", considers the TFP as a cult and accuses it of hiding the past of its leaders as well as the "worship of the founder's personality, mental manipulation, recruitment of young people and other questionable activities that make it look like many modern cults".
+Many critics also come from Catholic circles: in 2006, the Journal chrétien recalled that "the main grievances against the TFP are intellectual swindle, indoctrination, destruction of the followers' personality which are separated from family, cult of the founder, systematic and destructive criticism of all that exists, also about finances".
+An association fighting sects in the Catholic Church, L'envers du décor, considers the TFP a cult and accuses it of hiding the past of its leaders as well as the "worship of the founder's personality, mental manipulation, recruitment of young people and other questionable activities that make it look like many modern cults".

+Ireland

+The Irish Society for Christian Civilisation describes itself as being "part of the TFP network".
+The group regularly hosts summer camps for boys as well as protests against gay rights and legalized abortion.